RationAI/xopat/modules/annotations/convert/README.md

     color           preset, defines the annotation color
-    zoomAtCreation  creation time zoom level - the value comes from fabric.canvas type            fabricjs object type - drives which object will be internally created (rect -> fabricjs.Rect) factoryId       xopat annotation type - drives which xopat annotation factory implementation will be taking care of the annotation object; these define what object can or cannot do and how (convert to explicit/polygonize, modify with free form tool...), 'Unknown Annotation' means this property has no registered factory active for the given factoryId
+    zoomAtCreation  creation time zoom level - the value comes from fabric.canvas type            fabricjs object type - drives which object will be internally created (rect -> fabricjs.Rect) factoryID       xopat annotation type - drives which xopat annotation factory implementation will be taking care of the annotation object; these define what object can or cannot do and how (convert to explicit/polygonize, modify with free form tool...), 'Unknown Annotation' means this property has no registered factory active for the given factoryID
                         example: polygon -> PolygonFactory
     meta            custom metadata, unlike with presets this is only an override value: it is a {id: any} map presetID        a numerical preset id binding
-    layerId         a numerical layer id binding, experimental
+    layerID         a numerical layer id binding, experimental

-The geometric properties are directly dependent on `type` and `factoryId` used.
-The `factoryId` is HAS-A relationship to the `type` hierarchy.
+The geometric properties are directly dependent on `type` and `factoryID` used.
+The `factoryID` is HAS-A relationship to the `type` hierarchy.
 Each factory defines which fabricjs (hierarchical) type is supported.
 Mostly, it is 1-1 mapping.
 Multiple factories can use the same fabricjs type as they can have different purposes (a rect annotation and a tool selection with a rect shape that is removed upon completion and the obtained area coordinates are sent as a request for further processing...).

 Examples:
-`[factoryId] ruler` --> `[type] group[line, text]`: a ruler consists of a type hierarchy: a group with one line and a text label
+`[factoryID] ruler` --> `[type] group[line, text]`: a ruler consists of a type hierarchy: a group with one line and a text label
-`[factoryId] rect` --> `[type] rect`: a rectangle annotation is simply an identity `[factoryId] myCustomTool` --> `[type] rect`: a possible new factory that uses a rect primitive to perform a selection
+`[factoryID] rect` --> `[type] rect`: a rectangle annotation is simply an identity `[factoryID] myCustomTool` --> `[type] rect`: a possible new factory that uses a rect primitive to perform a selection

 #### Native objects: type-dependent properties
 Each `type` supports its own geometry-related properties.
 These are directly from favricjs documentation and only